What does MOQ Mean and How to Calculate It?

 Establishing a good and long-term relationship with your wholesale supplier is key in all aspects of doing business.
 If you have a trusting relationship you will automatically get in a better position when negotiating, not only MOQs but other benefits as well so make sure you focus on this aspect as well.
 You can do so when you are first working with a supplier by selling them your business concept and getting them engaged with your brand.

 Once you have successfully done this, focus on keeping your eCommerce business growing.
 The more orders you get, the more orders you will place with your supplier which will ultimately benefit both parties.
 It is guaranteed that they will be happy making more and more money through your business.
 While focusing on boosting your sales, make sure that you always pay your supplier in a timely manner so you establish a good “credit score” with them.
-Always view your relationship with your supplier as a partnership and not only as a transaction and pay attention to treat all of their employees well and with respect.
+Always view your relationship with your supplier as a partnership and not only as a transaction and pay attention to treating all of their employees well and with respect.
 Over time, this will guarantee you that your supplier always will have your back even in difficult times like we are in now and that is invaluable.